Wales national under-20 rugby union team

-The Wales national Under 20 rugby team is for Welsh rugby union players aged 20 or under on 1 January of the year during which they are selected.
+The Wales national under-20 rugby union team is for Welsh rugby union players aged 20 or under on 1 January of the year during which they are selected.

-Under 20 age grade rugby came into existence, as a result of the IRB combining the Under 19 Rugby World Championship and Under 21 Rugby World Championship into a single IRB Junior World Championship tournament.
+Under-20 age grade rugby came into existence as a result of the IRB combining the Under 19 Rugby World Championship and Under 21 Rugby World Championship into a single IRB Junior World Championship tournament.
 They also compete in the Six Nations Under 20s Championship.

 Six Nations Under-20 Championship

 Wales finished second in the 2008 tournament, losing only to England.

 In 2013 Wales were denied a Grand Slam in their final match against England, and ultimately placing second on points difference.

 Wales finally achieved a Grand Slam and their first U20 title in 2016, defeating Italy on the final week 35–6, having been level 6–6 at half time.
 They also secured their first Triple Crown at this age group.

+In 2023, the side did not win a single match, leading to their first winless tournament of the U20 era.

+Ahead of the 2024 Six Nations Under 20s Championship, Richard Whiffin was named as head coach, replacing Mark Jones who joined the Ospreys.